 In summer 2018, construction began on the new Peck Commons building, which will ultimately replace the Old Gym and Dining Hall and open Lindenwold's timeless beauty to South Street.
 The building will include a larger dining room and adjacent multipurpose space, an expanded kitchen, two music classrooms, a new InDeCoRe Lab, as well as two terraces.

-Additionally, we have completed some meaningful renovations to Higgins Library.
-Construction on The Peck Commons will continue through the 2018-19 school year and wrap up in summer 2019, along with a handful of additional summer renovations, including the Kirby Lower School addition and science lab expansion, as well as the conversion of the current music rooms in Eckert-Huff to new 6th-8th grade science labs, completing our STEAM wing.
+Additionally, we completed some meaningful renovations to Higgins Library.
+Construction on The Peck Commons wrapped up in summer 2019, along with a handful of additional summer renovations, including the Kirby Lower School addition and science lab expansion, as well as the conversion of the current music rooms in Eckert-Huff to new 6th-8th grade science labs, completing our STEAM wing.

-Finally, the last phase of the construction will include site work to create a new quad in front of Lindenwold, and will add 25 new parking spaces to enhance the traffic flow for drop-off and pick-up.
+Finally, the last phase of the construction included site work to create a new quad in front of Lindenwold, and added 25 new parking spaces to enhance the traffic flow for drop-off and pick-up.

 Projects will be funded by the capital campaign and a limited amount of financing to cover the difference between funds raised and building costs, and to bridge the timing gap between construction expenses incurred and pledge collection.